-This blog brings you breaking news about the 14th New England Regional Genealogical Conference and the city of Springfield, Massachusetts.
+This blog brings you breaking news about the 15th New England Regional Genealogical Conference and the city of Manchester, New Hampshire.

 Wednesday, February 10, 2010

 Featured Speakers for NERGC 2011

 Exploring New Paths to Your Roots will feature two nationally known featured speakers: